SvyatoslavGabuda/Events_Around_You_Frontend/README.md

 REACT_APP_STRIPE_KEY="Your-Publishable-key"
 Replace "your-api-key" with the actual publishable key you obtained from Stripe.
 This key should be the public-facing key and not the secret key.

-4. Additionally, for the back end of your application, you need to add the private key to the application.properties file or the appropriate configuration file in your server-side code.
+4. Additionally, for the back end of this application, you need to add the private key to the application.properties file or the appropriate configuration file in your server-side code.
 This ensures that the back end can securely communicate with the Stripe API using the secret key.

 Please refer to the [Stripe documentation](https://stripe.com/docs) for more information on setting up and using the Stripe API for payment processing.